X-czh/Algorithms-LeetCode/400-499/437-Path Sum III.md

 DFS to iterathe tree, but we include a state variable to indicate whether path is started during the recursion.
 If path has been started, run DFS to count number of path sums that equals target.
 If not, either continuing skipping the children nodes, or start the path from the children nodes.

-This formulation is equivalant to: DFS to iterathe tree, from each node, run DFS to count number of path sums that equals target.
+This formulation is equivalant to: DFS to iterate tree, from each node, run DFS to count number of path sums that equals target.

 Time complexity: O(n^2).